-…art, antiques, barbecue, blueberry picking, boats, camping, dance, festivals, fireflies, flowers, hot spring, kakikori, paddling, take-out…
+…art, antiques, barbecue, blueberry picking, boats, camping, flowers, hot spring, kakikori, outdoor TeamLab, paddling, pinwheels, take-out…

-Some of the fifteen events and/or activities have more than one location listed.
-Each idea is linked to further reading with additional details, such as access, but you can also see all these locations plotted out in the below Google MyMap:
+Each of the fifteen ideas link to further reading with additional details, such as access, but you can also see all these locations plotted out in the below Google MyMap:

 1. Keep dry under an umbrella… art installation

 What is more useful than an umbrella in rainy season?
 How about a sky of umbrellas!
 And that’s just what you get with the Umbrella Sky Project in Metsa.
 This is the third year in a row that Metsa will have the event.
 And this year – 2021 – they are actually having two different umbrella skies.
 The change between the two displays actually happens in June so you can get to see two different umbrella skies in Metsa this June.
 However, please note the first umbrella sky is in the part you have to pay into – Moominvalley Park:

 2. Admire the pinwheels

 Each year in June Kawagoe Hikawa Shrine have a pinwheel event.
 Their wind chime event is famous, but amazingly – to date – the pinwheel event is not that well known.
 This year, 2021, they’ve added a new section opposite the shrine grounds in what used to be the “dai ichi” car park.
 The car park was closed so they could put a kaikan there in place of the old one that is being torn down.
 Now the space in front of the new kaikan is a patio with some flowers and, for June only, a display of pinwheels.